-• Our Conservatory choirs will be offered in fulfillment of large ensemble degree requirements.

-• Medical professionals recommend that group singing not be allowed at this time, either indoors or outdoors.
-To preserve safety, students will focus on online sung recording projects and/or other meaningful learning experiences in lieu of in-person group singing.
+- Our Conservatory choirs will be offered in fulfillment of large ensemble degree requirements. - Medical professionals specify that group singing should not be allowed at this time, especially indoors.
+To preserve safety, students will focus on online sung recording projects and/or other meaningful learning experiences in lieu of in-person indoor group singing. - 4 masked singers at maximum spacing in opposite corners of a well-ventilated outdoor space is allowed if they remain at least 15 feet apart.